What is pomalidomide?

 You must not become pregnant or make someone pregnant while taking pomalidomide.
 This is because it may cause severe abnormalities in developing babies.

 You will take part in a pregnancy prevention programme during treatment.
-Even if you do not think you are at risk of getting pregnant or making someone pregnant, you may still be included in this programme.
-You can talk to your doctor or specialist nurse about this.
+Even if you do not think you are at risk of getting pregnant or making someone pregnant, you will be included in this programme.

-Your doctor or specialist nurse will give you information about the risks of pomalidomide and pregnancy.
-They will ask you to sign a consent form once you have read the information.
+Your doctor, nurse or pharmacist will give you information about the programme, and the risks of pomalidomide and pregnancy.
+They will ask you to sign a consent form to show that you understand the information.

-You must also use an effective form of contraception, such as an implant, injection or the progesterone-only pill.
-The combined oral contraceptive pill is not recommended because it increases your risk of developing blood clots.
+You must use an effective form of contraception, such as an implant, injection or the progesterone-only pill.
+You should not use the combined oral contraceptive pill.
+It increases your risk of developing blood clots.

-If you think you may be pregnant at any time during your treatment, contact your doctor or specialist nurse straight away.
+If you think you may be pregnant at any time during your treatment, contact your doctor, nurse or pharmacist straight away.

-If your partner thinks they might be pregnant during your treatment, contact your doctor or specialist nurse straight away.
+If a partner thinks they might be pregnant during your treatment, contact your doctor, nurse or pharmacist straight away.

 About side effects